taravirginillo/MarkovTextParser/README.md

 #### To run the web ui:

-Open a command line terminal and navigate to the frontend/markov-web-ui folder.
+Open a command line terminal and navigate to the root project directory.
 Run the command:

-  `cd ./markov-web-ui`
+  `cd frontend/markov-web-ui`

   `npm install`